Do you wonder about bugs as a source of food? If you do, you’ve come to the right place.

 - When fed with bran, they have almost double the protein content compared with those fed on maize.

 In other words, just like conventional livestock.

-Furthermore, something many of us tend to forget about is a foods processing and preparation.
+Furthermore, many of us tend to forget about is foods processing and preparation.

 Just like with all other food, how it’s prepared effects nutrient composition.

 Most of the time we heat our food and when we do that we could lose some of the nutrients.
 (This isn’t always the case, some foods should be heated in order to get the most out of it).

 Of course one can eat many of the different insects as they are, meaning raw, but many times they’re either: